jwhudnall/2021-web-dev-bootcamp/README.md

 # The Web Developer Bootcamp 2021
-This repo is a collection of my coding exercises from Colt Steele's <a href="http://www.udemy.com/course/the-web-developer-bootcamp/">Web Developer Bootcamp</a>.
+This is a collection of my coding exercises derived from Colt Steele's <a href="http://www.udemy.com/course/the-web-developer-bootcamp/">Web Developer Bootcamp</a>.
+Individual lessons are linked in the table below, by section.

 ## Table of Contents
 <!-- Still to be added: